 The primary reporting mechanism is to an outside agency the Lancaster County YWCA, a member of the Pennsylvania Coalition Against Rape.
 There is an MOU with this agency and this "hotline" allows for receipt of the report and transmission to the facility anonymously if requested.
 Prior to the onsite I did a telephone interview with the Director of the YWCA and she confirmed the services outlined in the MOU.
 This reporting method is posted throughout the center.
-The private "hotline" is located in the hearing room near the administrative area.
-It has a designated button that goes directly to the YWCA.
-I tried it while on the tour and it worked as described.
+The private "hotline" is located in the hearing room near the administrative area, but is also accessible through all phones on all units.
+The number is posted above the phones in both Spanish and English.
+I tried the phone on the Detention Unit, while on the facility tour, and spoke to a staff person from the YWCA.

+It worked as described.
 The residents call this "hotline" the "gray Phone".
-In their educational video, it is described as a blue phone, but this one is gray and the residents call it that.
+The phone system has changed since the last Audit and although the phone is no longer gray, both staff and residents call it the gray phone when referring to the hotline.

-The residents can also call Child Line and the staff as mandated reporters must.
+The residents can also call Child Line and the staff as mandated reporters must do so.
 The Pa.
 Department of Human Services 3800 Child Care Regulations requires a Grievance Policy and that all residents and their parents receive it and acknowledge it.
 This is another avenue for reporting and is contained in every child's file and is audited by PA.
+DHS during their annual licensing inspection.

-BHSL.
-Residents can also call home at least once a week and most residents can call home two or three times based on levels according to resident interviews and residents can also receive visits from parents and grandparents twice a week.
-Visits by Probation Officers, Caseworkers, and Attorneys are not limited and residents confirm they receive them.
+Residents can also call home at least once a week and some residents can call home two times based on levels according to resident interviews.
+Residents can receive visits from parents and grandparents twice a week.
+If a resident has a child, special accommodations can be made for that child to visit.
+There were posters in the Units regarding Resident parent/child visitation.